 Buff tip moth

-The large yellow and black caterpillars of this moth feed in groups and can consume large areas of foliage on a wide range of shrubs and trees.
-This usually has little effect of the health of the host plant.
+The large yellow and black caterpillars of this moth feed in groups and can consume large areas of foliage on shrubs and trees.
+This usually has little effect of the health of the host plant. and is part of the biodiversity a healthy garden supports.

 Scientific name Phalera bucephala